Agoric/agoric-sdk/packages/notifier/README.md

 publication.finish('done');
 ```

-Alice, the subscriber, consumes the iteration using the `for-of-await` loop.
+Alice, the subscriber, consumes the iteration using the `for-await-of` loop.
 She can see the
 non-final values and whether the iteration completes or fails.
 She can see a failure reason,
 but the `for-await-of` syntax does not let her see the completion value `'done'`.
 While she
 can write code that only executes after the loop finishes, the code won’t know if the completion
-value was “done”, “finished”, or something else.
+value was “done”, “completed”, or something else.
 This is a limitation of JavaScript's iteration,
 whether asynchronous or synchronous (as consumed by a `for-of` loop).

 ```js